broeker/jumpsuit/src/pages/index.md

 subheading: with citizen tim
 image: /img/jumpsuit_header.jpg
 mainpitch:
-  title: Hear now.
+  title: ''
   description: >-
     From the dawn of time, web developers have sought to make things better.
     Instead our lives have become more difficult.
-Our projects are more expensive and more difficult to manage.
+Our projects are more expensive.
+More difficult to manage.
 Everything has become MORE complicated, not less.
 heading: We can do better.
 description: >-